jobrouter/typo3-connector/Documentation/usage.rst

 .. note::

-   Currently, It is currently not checked during deletion whether this connection is used in other records.
+   Currently, there is no check during deletion whether a connection is used in other records.